codingforpleasure/customized-workspace/Ubuntu/useful-resources/correlations.md

 * Cramer’s V is symmetrical — it is insensitive to swapping x and y. which means:
  `cramer_phi(x,y)` is equivalent to: `cramer_phi(y,x)`

+ * The value of the `Cramér's phi` is between 0 to 1, unlike perason and spearman correlation between -1 to 1.

 ```python